Cultural Do’s and Don’ts in Nepal

-Greet anyone of all age, and at all times of the day with “Namaste,” we will say Namaste back or at least give you a broad smile.
+Greet anyone of all ages and at all times of the day with “Namaste,” we will say Namaste back or at least give you a broad smile.
 Women in villages are not used to shaking hands, so join both palms and greet them with Namaste.
-There are a few versions of Namaste’s meaning, and one of them is – I bow before you.
+There are a few versions of Namaste’s meaning, one of which is – I bow before you.

-Take your shoes off when visiting a home, Temple, Monasteries, and cover up your legs and upper arms.
+Take your shoes off when visiting a home, Temple, or Monastery, and cover up your legs and upper arms.
 Avoid smoking inside sacred institutions.
 Avoid touching offerings or holy objects.
 Ask for permission before taking photos; if possible, avoid using flash.

 Always go clockwise when walking around religious monuments, keeping the monuments to your right side.

-Use both hands, whether you are giving or receiving, as a gesture of respect, even if it is money.
+Use both hands, whether giving or receiving, as a gesture of respect, even if it is money.

 It is good to bring a Polaroid camera if you plan on taking photos of people.
-I think it is fair that you give a Polaroid photo to the person after taking his or her picture with your smartphone or camera; that way, they have something to remember you by.
+I think it is fair that you give a Polaroid photo to the person after taking their picture with your smartphone or camera; that way, they have something to remember you by.

 Do not point your finger at a person, especially at religious monuments; instead, use the flat back of your hand to indicate the person or a sacred object.
-Please do not use your foot to point anyone or anything; it is the ultimate show of disrespect.
+Also, please do not use your foot to point at anyone or anything; it is the ultimate show of disrespect.

 Use your right hand if you need to use your fingers to eat, as the left hand is considered unclean.